JuliaStats/MixedModels.jl/docs/src/optimization.md

 The current default backend is [NLopt](https://github.com/JuliaOpt/NLopt.jl), which is a direct dependency of MixedModels.jl.
-A [PRIMA](https://github.com/libprima/PRIMA.jl/) backend is also provided as a package extension and thus only available when the library PRIMA is loaded.
+A [PRIMA](https://github.com/libprima/PRIMA.jl/) backend is also provided as a package extension and thus only available when the PRIMA package is loaded.
 The list of currently loaded backends is available as [`MixedModels.OPTIMIZATION_BACKENDS`](@ref).
 For each individual backend, the list of available optimizers can be inspected with the function [`MixedModels.optimizers`](@ref).
 ```@example Main